Failover

+A mobile broadband modem provides a failover Internet connection for network resiliency.

 Failover is switching to a redundant or standby computer server, system, hardware component or network upon the failure or abnormal termination of the previously active application, server, system, hardware component, or network in a computer network.
 Failover and switchover are essentially the same operation, except that failover is automatic and usually operates without warning, while switchover requires human intervention.

 History

 The term "failover", although probably in use by engineers much earlier, can be found in a 1962 declassified NASA report.
 The term "switchover" can be found in the 1950s when describing '"Hot" and "Cold" Standby Systems', with the current meaning of immediate switchover to a running system (hot) and delayed switchover to a system that needs starting (cold).
-A conference proceedings from 1957 describes computer systems with both Emergency Switchover (i.e. failover) and Scheduled Failover (for maintenance).
+A conference proceedings from 1957 describes computer systems with both Emergency Switchover (i.e., failover) and Scheduled Failover (for maintenance).

 Failover

 Systems designers usually provide failover capability in servers, systems or networks requiring high availability and a high degree of reliability.

-At the server level, failover automation usually uses a heartbeat system that connects two servers, either through using a separate cable (for example, RS-232 serial ports/cable) or a network connection.
-In the most common design, as long as a regular "pulse" or heartbeat continues between the main server and the second server, the second server will not bring its systems online; however a few systems actively use all servers and can failover their work to remaining servers after a failure.
+At the server level, failover automation usually sends a heartbeat between two servers, either through the network or through a separate connection (for example, RS-232).
+In the most common design, as long as a regular "pulse" or heartbeat continues between the main server and the second server, the second server will not bring its systems online; however, a few systems actively use all servers and can failover their work to remaining servers after a failure.
 There may also be a third "spare parts" server that has running spare components for "hot" switching to prevent downtime.
 The second server takes over the work of the first as soon as it detects an alteration in the heartbeat of the first machine.
 Some systems have the ability to send a notification of failover.

-Certain systems, intentionally, do not failover entirely automatically, but require human intervention.
+Certain systems, intentionally, do not fail over entirely automatically, but require human intervention.
 This "automated with manual approval" configuration runs automatically once a human has approved the failover.